Skip to main content

 Yang Qu

 Yang Qu is a developmental psychologist who takes an interdisciplinary approach that combines developmental psychology, cultural psychology, and neuroscience to examine how sociocultural contexts shape adolescent development.
-In this vein, he has two lines of research.
-First, Yang investigates the psychological and neural mechanisms underlying cultural differences in adolescents’ academic, social, and emotional development.
-Second, he examines how parents influence adolescents’ beliefs and brain, with attention to the implications for adolescents’ learning and psychological adjustment.
-In both these lines of inquiry, Yang studies children from diverse cultural and socioeconomic backgrounds using a variety of methodological approaches, including longitudinal and experimental designs along with survey, observational, and biological (e.g., neuroimaging with fMRI) assessments.
+To address these questions, he draws on a range of methodological approaches, including longitudinal and experimental designs, as well as survey, observational, and neuroimaging methods, to study youth from diverse cultural and socioeconomic backgrounds.
+His research spans several interrelated lines of inquiry.
+First, he investigates the psychological and neural mechanisms underlying cultural differences in adolescents’ academic, social, and emotional development.
+Second, he examines how parents influence adolescents’ beliefs, behavior, and brain, with a focus on the implications for learning and psychological adjustment.
+Most recently, Yang has begun exploring how technology (e.g., AI, AR/VR, wearable devices, and games) can be leveraged to enhance resilience and well-being.

 Zhou, Z., Chen, Y.-Y., Yang, B., Qu, Y., & Lee, T. (2023).
 Family cohesion moderates the relation between parent-child neural connectivity pattern similarity and youth’s emotional adjustment.
 Journal of Neuroscience, 43(33), 5936-5943.
 (Paper was selected as “Featured Research” and highlighted in “This Week in The Journal”) [PDF]